okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sampleapp-oie-redirectauth/set-up/index.md

 ### Create the Routing Rule

+> **Note:** These steps assume that you have no other Routing Rules defined.
+The steps in this section may be different if you have existing Routing Rules for the Identity Provider.

 Create a Routing Rule that automatically routes all authentication requests to Facebook.

 1. On the Identity Providers page in the Admin Console, select the **Routing Rules** tab.
 2. Click **Add Routing Rule**.
 3. Name the Rule, and then for the purposes of this example set two rule conditions:
     * For **AND User is accessing**, select **Any of the following applications**, and then choose your Application.
-This routes any attempts to access the React sample to the Facebook IdP, but still allows you to access your Admin Console normally.
+This routes any attempts to access the <StackSelector snippet="applang" noSelector inline /> app to the Facebook IdP, but still allows you to access your Admin Console normally.
     * For **THEN Use this identity provider**, select the Facebook IdP that you added earlier, and then click **Create Rule**.
 4. A dialog box appears asking if you'd like to activate the rule.
-Select **Activate**.
+Click **Activate**.
-5. Return to the React sample at `localhost:8080` and click **Login**.
+5. Start the <StackSelector snippet="applang" noSelector inline /> app and click <StackSelector snippet="appsignin" noSelector inline />.
 You are redirected to the Facebook site, where you can sign in.
-6. After successful authentication, you are returned to the React sample's success page.
+6. After successful authentication, you are returned to the <StackSelector snippet="applang" noSelector inline /> app's welcome page.
-7. From the Admin Console side navigation, under **Directory** > **People**, you should see the Facebook user that you just authenticated as a new user.